ple1n/awesome/philosophy.md

 The algebraic method in general also tries to capture the whole of reality, as in phenomena, top-down, which is total rationalization in best effort, as in, not missing any part in the theory.

+## Origin of power

+> This section is getting bloated.
+TODO

+I was requested to clarify the concept of property.
+It would be a better way to put it from how power even originated.

+In primordial times, around the time agentic consciousness began, we consider of the course of events to follow a trajectory of nature, which is often called arbitrary, random.
+Diving deeper into the notion it's really just a lack of some intelligent being exerting its control onto reality.
+The idea and the definition of 'arbitrariness of nature' is really, in this perspective a lack of conscious control by anybody.

+The origin of power starts from _property_.
+I don't mean property by what it means in the huge interlaced network of political fabrication of the time. _Property_ here means, when a person holds exclusive control over a land, perhaps thousands of years ago.
+Property does not refer to the land, _but_ the power to maintain an exclusive access, the power to shape the future course of trajectory of events happening on the land.
+Hence, the notion is tightly bound to the idea of causality itself, conferring generality.

+The algebraic part about the theory is that we begin conceptualization from this point of tether, building more complex notions up in the hierarchy gradually, while staying contained in the algebraic framework without introducing more fundamental concepts.

+_Legal property_ is a delegated form of property, where the power over property is exercised through a third-party, the state.
+We don't argue what really counts as the term 'property' either, because the term is just symbol that only has a meaning in a specific context, where the meaning itself is defined by its context for sake of reasoning.

+Labour is property, because it effectively reshapes the local reality over matters of material until it becomes some usable product.
+Using this definition, bureaucratic power itself is also property, trivially, stemming from state power.

+The realm a property can cover is often narrow.
+State has power over beings, but the state itself does not have power over reality.
+It's a transaction where beings conform to the state in exchange of other matters of value.

+The notion of currency is constructed due to the ubiquitous exchange of property.
+Property represents a stationary form of power exerted by beings over a narrow domain, and currency is a token that beings value.

+Humans can not morph their bodies arbitarily yet, even with the total effort of civilzation.
+Currency is a token within the state, therefore has its power bounded by the upper bound of what the state can do.

+> What does it mean when a being can get free currency without providing any labour?

+Wait, I don't speak words like 'exploitation' or such things at this point.
+I'm here only to examine the causal network of matter itself.

+I call the totality of human control over reality _the state_, which as as an apparatus, a system, exerts its power through various governments and mechanisms of economy to have beings labour over reality.

+Having free currency without having one's own free will obstructed, by tautology, means to have pure power over reality, through the labour of others.
+It's still not a state of total free will because the state forbids any violation of property typically.
+Power nowadays are often measured by currencies.
+That might not accurately reflect the power in question.

+I re-read my the previous section.
+I was reasoning more about those things that serve as tokens that beings value, which diverges from this section.
+Valuing as a belief and an act.
+Power fundamentally is grounded in the trajectory of reality.
+There is no power without agents conforming to the tokens.

+I think the property system probably causes a bias in reasoning.
+Things get measured in matter of currency and people start using currency as a measure of value.
+I like my causality perspective on property.
+If you have ability to nudge the outcome of a specific event, you are said to have control, and the substance by which you exert control is called property.
+The substance can be money, others recognition of you as a relevant person in their connections, and your labour.

 # Null hypothesis on the nature of conscious identity

 There is a stance that I have been having that is analogous to the null hypothesis, but applied in the realm of _personal philosophy_, as in the philosphy of dealing with one's own outlook on life and personal identity.